gutelfuldead/vivado_project_skeleton/README.rst

 3. Update Makefile with project names as described in Makefile Section

-4. (if making a baremetal application) update ./sw/build/build.tcl with whatever flags are required for the compiler
+4. (if making a baremetal application) update ./sw/build/cSettings.tcl with whatever flags are required for the compiler

+5. (if making a baremetal application) place complete source code in ./src/sw/src

 Makefile
 ========